About the City Club

 The City Club of Cleveland is one of the nation's great free speech forums.
 A product of the Progressive Era, we were founded in 1912 and are one of the nation's oldest continuous independent free speech forums, renowned for our tradition of debate and discussion.
 For more than a hundred years, all of our speakers—from sitting presidents to community activists—have answered unfiltered, unrehearsed questions directly from the audience.

-Thank you for participating in the 2020 Hope and Stanley Adelstein Free Speech Essay Contest!
+Thank you for participating in the 2023 Hope and Stanley Adelstein Essay Contest!

 Please read all details below regarding the essay prompt and eligibility.
 For details on judging, please click below for the detailed rubric.

-If you have any questions, please reach out to Communications and Marketing Manager, Julia Wang at email@example.com.
+If you have any questions, please reach out to Noelle Celeste at firstname.lastname@example.org.
 Good luck!

 All high school students (9-12th grade) in public, private, parochial, charter, and home schools in Northeast Ohio